sumeetkr/AwesomeStanceLearning/README.md

 Table of content:

 # a) Data repository
+2018, Sobhani, Parinaz, Diana Inkpen, and Xiaodan Zhu.
+"A dataset for multi-target stance detection."
+In Proceedings of the 15th Conference of the European Chapter of the Association for Computational Linguistics: Volume 2, Short Papers, vol. 2, pp. 551-557.
+2017.

 2018, Myungha Jang, James Allan, Explaining Controversy on Social Media via Stance Summarization, SIGIR, https://people.cs.umass.edu/~mhjang/papers/ExplainControversySIGIR18.pdf